The Old Age Home(page)

 hard drive.
 It is easier to make a spare copy of all this stuff

-if you know where the devil it is, and if it is all in one place.
+if you know where it is, and if it is all in one place.

 To